antFB/antFB/docs/react/introduce.en-US.md

 - China Internet Plus
 - Didi

-> If your company or product uses Ant Design, you are welcome to comment in [this issue]((https://github.com/antFB/antFB/issues/477)).
+> If your company or product uses Ant Fable, you are welcome to comment in [this issue]((https://github.com/antFB/antFB/issues/477)).
 Thank you!

 ## Contributing